 With the stereotype behind gaming back then, people often hid the fact that they took part in it.
 It was for nerds and embarrassing, thus making friends and other connections harder to attain.
 The gaming space had to deal with the damaging media claim that violence and other threatening behavior were due to the influence of games, specifically violent shooters and genres.

 To combat these stereotypes, a data-driven platform, Qutee, led a survey to give a voice to these gamers and how games have impacted their personal lives.
 In their 2018 report, 835 people were surveyed; 95% were 18-34 years old, 4,500 polls were cast, and some topics discussed were: community, stress, friends, enjoyment, problems, and the benefit that gaming has on society.
 The polls showed that 89% believe gaming benefits society, 44% say the most important value is improved emotional well-being, and 93% say that the media’s portrayal of linking violence to video games is unjustified.
 On the sociable side of the polls, 66% say they made up to 5 friends while gaming and 37% say they made more than 5.

 A Change in Culture

 Gaming brings in so many benefits to whoever delves into the space.
 As mentioned earlier, people find new friends, new connections, and points of view they would never have seen without gaming.
-The American Psychological Association states that more than 70 percent of gamers play with a friend and simple games that are easy to access can improve players’ moods, promote relaxation and ward off anxiety.
-Not only does it help your emotional state, but they also state that playing specific games improves a player’s capacity to think about objects in three-dimensional spaces just as well as academic courses such as science, technology, engineering, and mathematics.
+The American Psychological Association states that more than 70 percent of gamers play with a friend, and simple games that are easy to access can improve players’ moods, promote relaxation, and ward off anxiety.
+Not only does it help your emotional state, but they also state that playing specific games improves a player’s capacity to think about objects in three-dimensional spaces just as well as in academic courses such as science, technology, engineering, and mathematics.